 It is important that you carry all the following documents in your hand luggage otherwise you may be delayed by the Immigration Service for up to four hours while Customs locate your luggage.

 - Your Orientation Programme

-- Your Confirmation of Acceptance of Studies (CAS) or offer letter (needed for Registration)
+- Your Confirmation of Acceptance for Studies (CAS) or offer letter

-- All your original certificates and diplomas stated in your application form and offer letter (needed for Registration)
+- All your original certificates and diplomas as on your CAS or offer letter

 - Accommodation contract or letter if you have booked a place in halls of residence or evidence that you have arranged a private address in Portsmouth